 As long as the parents maintain emotional stability and let their children understand that their loss of control has not become adults’ focus, they will slowly get tired of their emotions and calmly return to reality within minutes.

 After your child is calm, talk to him to find out what makes them angry, sad, or annoyed.

 Parents should guide their children to slowly describe their inner feelings in detail, on the one hand, to help them understand themselves and emotions, and on the other hand, to let parents know the honest thoughts of their children.

 4. Record in diary form

-This can help parents understand their child’s behavior and also prevent the same incident from happening again next time.
+This can help parents understand their child’s behavior and prevent the same incident from happening again.